opencog/docker/indigo/README.md

 * `ros-base` contains a docker image defining only the basic ROS indigo nodes shared by all robots, and nothing more.

+* `ros-opencog` contains a docker image for ROS and OpenCog.
+Depends on `ros-base`, above.  it does not provide anything beyond a configured ROS+OpenCog environment.

 * `ros-blender` contains a docker image for ROS and blender.
 Depends on `ros-base`, above.  it does not provide anything beyond a